FuelLabs/sway-applications/.docs/contributing-book/src/documentation/project-quality/documentation/code/abi.md

 # ABI Documentation

-API documentation refers to documenting the interface that another developer may be interested in using.
+ABI documentation refers to documenting the interface that another developer may be interested in using.

 The form of documentation we focus on uses the `///` syntax as we are interested in documenting the `ABI` functions.